-NY In-network providers who do not complete the notification within two business days of the member admitting as well as Out- of -Network providers will be subject to the standard review process.
+NY in-network and out-of-network providers who do not complete the notification within two business days of the member admitting will be subject to the standard review process.
 Failing to provide notification of admission may lead to claim denial.

 MetroPlusHealth's NOA process will not remove the UM/CM touch on cases, rather focus clinicians on a transactional approach during the admission.
-Working closely with providers and outside support to connect the member to the most appropriate social, behavioral and medical care.
+Working closely with providers and outside support to connect the member to the most appropriate social, behavioral, and medical care.
 Providers are expected to notify MetroPlusHealth within two business days of the admission.

-Information sources used to determine member's course of treatment are based on benefit coverage, medical necessity criteria, and clinical appropriateness received from the provider through telephone, Web-based, or fax.
+Information sources used to determine member's course of treatment are based on benefit coverage, medical necessity criteria, and clinical appropriateness received from the provider through telephone, internet, or fax.
 The comprehensive continuum of services ranges from inpatient acute treatment to community-based diversionary programs and traditional outpatient services.

-MetroPlusHealth does not require a PCP referral to obtain authorization for Behavioral Health services.
-A member may initiate outpatient BH services for a predetermined number of visits, without prior authorization from MetroPlusHealth, as determined by his/her benefits package.
+MetroPlusHealth does not require a PCP referral to obtain authorization for behavioral health services.
+A member may initiate outpatient BH services for a predetermined number of visits without prior authorization from MetroPlusHealth, as determined by his/her benefits package.